altamasansari5195-tech/Hello-world/README.md

 # Hello-world
-Write a program in C to print hello world
+Write a program in C to print hello world?

 #include <stdio.h>

 int main() {